rpat9/MasterChef/masterchef-backend/README.md

 ## 🤝 Contributing

-This is a personal learning project showcasing production-ready engineering practices.
 Feedback and suggestions are welcome!

 ---